 Add Brain Octane Oil to your meals

 Brain Octane Oil is a purified form of saturated acids called medium-chain triglycerides (MCTs).
 Brain Octane is called that for a reason — it increases your brain power within minutes.
 Your body rapidly absorbs Brain Octane and converts it into ketones, which the brain uses as an instant source of energy.
-You can actually feel your brain turn on and any mental sluggishness disappear.

 Do this: Add to your coffee and drizzle it over your meals throughout the day — in your salad dressing, on sushi, or over steamed vegetables.